 Living in Guatemala, my son’s school schedule revolves around the Southern Hemisphere.
 This means that they only get two weeks off for summer.

-For years, us parents have been working with our private school to change their schedule to be more international friendly since most of the kids are from all over the world.
-Finally this year they gave us six weeks off for summer, from mid-June to the end on July.
+For years, we parents have been working with our private school to change their schedule to be more international friendly since most of the kids are from all over the world.
+Finally, this year they gave us six weeks off for summer, from mid-June to the end of July.